cool-RR/PySnooper/README.md

 $ tox -lv
 ```

-If you want to run tests agains all target Python versions use [pyenv](
+If you want to run tests against all target Python versions use [pyenv](
 https://github.com/pyenv/pyenv) to install them.
 Otherwise, you can run
 only linters and the ones you have already installed on your machine: